 RESERVE PINOT NOIR, CREATION WINES, FROM SLURP WINES, £34.95

 With intensely aromatic aromas of black cherries and cranberries, this Pinot Noir is complex with truffles, frankincense and leafy aromas finishing off with soft spices such as tarragon, anise and cinnamon.
 While elegant, this wine also has a substantial structure to pair with Asian flavoured meats such as Peking duck and lamb curry as well as with Cantonese cuisine such as Soy garlic pork, honeyed spare ribs and beef with oyster sauce.
-For the vegans amongst us, I would even suggest a smoked garlic broccoli with vegetarian oyster sauce and Hoisin Tofu with Soba noodles that will go beautifully with this wine.
+For the vegans amongst us, we would even suggest a smoked garlic broccoli with vegetarian oyster sauce and Hoisin Tofu with Soba noodles that will go beautifully with this wine.

-I hope this gives you enough ideas to want to get cooking!
+We hope this gives you enough ideas to want to get cooking!
 Keep your eyes peeled on here for more wine recommendations for spicy foods.